Iron-on Vinyl: Which Side Faces Down the Cutting Mat?

 So if you’re thinking of printing garments or would want to start a clothing brand, a cutting machine and heat press machine should be on your priority list on the things you should invest in.

-Parts of a Heat Transfer Vinyl: The Carrier Sheet and Adhesive
+Parts Of A Heat Transfer Vinyl: The Carrier Sheet And Adhesive

 In order for you to understand why the shiny or glossy side comes down, you should get a clear picture of the heat transfer material and its parts.
 It has two parts — the plastic carrier sheet and the actual vinyl (the decal that transfers to the garment).
 See the photo below.